Lumina Fat Iron "irons off" stubborn fat, saggy skin, stretch marks and more - Geeky Gadgets

-If you are looking for an easy way to slim down, you may be interested in the Fat Iron, which is launched by Indiegogo and already raised over $650,000 thanks to nearly 3, 000 backers.
-Just a few days remain on the crowdfunding campaign, where pledges are available from $199, offering a massive 50% saving off the recommended retail price with shipping expected to take place in a couple of months time during August 2020.
+If you are looking for an easy way to slim down, you may be interested in the Fat Iron, which is launched by Indiegogo and already raised close to $800,000 thanks to over 3, 200 backers.
+Just 7 days remain on the crowdfunding campaign, where pledges are available from $199, offering a massive 50% saving off the recommended retail price with shipping expected to take place in a couple of months time during August 2020.

 “The only FDA cleared device made for home-use that lets you sculpt the body you want.
 Fat Iron combines 3 clinically proven powerful Fat-reducing and skin-tightening technologies.
 They work in synergy to iron away stubborn fat, stretch marks, saggy skin, and wrinkles while strengthening & toning your muscles.
 All of that in only 15 min/day.”